More about the IOPS incident: block layer

 When a page cache miss happens, the kernel creates a bio structure (block I/O request) and submits it via submit_bio().
 What happens then depends on the block layer’s multi-queue architecture (blk-mq).
 There are two levels of queues: software queues and hardware queues.
 The software queues are per-CPU - each CPU has its own entry point, so there’s no single lock bottleneck.
 If there’s an I/O scheduler, requests sit in the software queue for reordering and merging (adjacent block requests can be combined into one).
 If the scheduler is none and there’s nothing to merge, requests try to go straight to the hardware dispatch queue.

-The hardware queue is the last stop before the IO request.
+The hardware queue is the last step before the IO request.
 But if the device can’t accept more requests - because it’s at capacity - the block layer puts the overflow in a dispatch list (hctx->dispatch) to be sent later.
 This is where requests pile up under saturation.

 /*